-Following are 11 surprising uses for coconut oil you likely have never heard about…
+Following are eleven surprising uses for versatile coconut oil you’ve likely never tried.

 Combine equal parts of sea salt and coconut oil for a luxurious body scrub.
 Add a bit more salt if you want to tackle the rougher skin on your heels and elbows.